Portugal's CTT says profit up on savings products, parcel service

-LISBON (Reuters) - Portugal’s recently privatized postal service CTT (CTT.LS) posted a 1.3 percent rise in first-quarter profit as operating revenue stabilized after years of declines, financial services sales rose and after it cut jobs and costs.
+LISBON, May 7 (Reuters) - Portugal’s recently privatised postal service CTT posted a 1.3 percent rise in first-quarter profit as operating revenue stabilised after years of declines, financial services sales rose and after it cut jobs and costs.

 Net profit rose to 18.1 million euros ($25.2 million), up 1.3 percent from a year ago, CTT said on Wednesday.
 Operating revenue edged 0.3 percent higher to 176.4 million euros, despite a drop in regular mail traffic.